Skip to main content

 This solution includes VMware Cloud on AWS for hosting virtual machines that are restored as a part of the failover process.
 As of this writing, VMware supports vSAN storage for the datastores that host the VMs and VMDKs.

-Amazon FSx for NetApp ONTAP setup
+Amazon FSx ONTAP setup

 After FSx ONTAP is deployed, drag and drop the on-premises ONTAP instances into FSx ONTAP to start replication setup of volumes.